Tamar Valley Accommodation

 Food and Wine

-With over 21 vineyards joining together to form the Tamar Valley wine route, you can tailor your own wine and food experience.
-Quite a few vineyards have wine tastings, cellar door sales and their own restaurants.
-Cabbage Tree Hill vineyard is just outside Beaconsfield.
-Goaty Hill vineyard, Iron Pot Bay vineyard { with delicious taste platters and cakes } and Holm Oak vineyard {also making cider!} are small family owned wineries located near the Batman Bridge.
+With over 30 vineyards joining together to form the Tamar Valley wine route, you can tailor your own wine and food experience.
+Quite a few vineyards have wine tastings, cellar door sales and delicious platters..
+Small Wonders vineyard { organic wines }, Iron Pot Bay vineyard and Holm Oak vineyard { also making cider! } are small family owned wineries located near the Batman Bridge at Rowella.
 Grey Sands vineyard at Glengarry near Exeter is another family vineyard and they also have a delightful garden to explore. www.tamarvalleywineroute.com.au

 Narawntapu National Park